 The electrical conductivity is significantly lower compared to that of pure metal.

 Solid solution strengthening can improve resistance to creep, or the loss of strength at high temperatures.

 With the increase of cold deformation, the strength and hardness of metal materials increase, but the plasticity and toughness decrease.

-The phenomenon that the strength and hardness of metal materials increase while the plasticity and toughness decrease during plastic deformation below the recrystallization temperature, is known as cold work hardening.
+The phenomenon of increased strength and hardness of metal materials, accompanied by a decrease in plasticity and toughness during plastic deformation below the recrystallization temperature, is known as cold work hardening.